 Day 8: Departures from Marina Baotić to Split airport, about 20 minutes away.

 I would like to book, what else do I need to know?

 Arrival and Departure Information

 Departure Airport – Split (SPU)

-We plan for the gulet to leave Šibenik (approx. 1 hour from Split Airport) at around 17:00.
+We plan for the gulet to leave Šibenik (approx. 1 hour from Split Airport) after 17:00.
 Embarkation is from 15:30 onwards.
-You are more than welcome to arrive earlier to drop off your bags, but please be aware that the crew will be busy cleaning and tidying making everything ready for your group so you may not be able to settle in to your cabin.
 If you arrive at the gulet after 17:00, we will do our best to enable you to join the tour at a convenient time and place.
 Departure time can be subject to change depending on weather, harbour or other conditions.

 Disembarkation in Marina Baotić near Trogir (approx. 20 minutes from Split Airport) is around 09:00.
 We will arrange local transfers from Split airport and to Split airport on the first and last day of the tour.

 If you are staying in or connecting via Zagreb then the easiest way to get to and from the gulet is to fly.
 The main domestic airline in Croatia, Croatia Airlines, has a wide selection of flights .

 Please note: Flights are subject to change.
 Please contact the airline for exact details.